 The workshop is aimed at researchers with at least limited experience in AUC, DLS, ITC, and/or fluorescence techniques for characterizing biomacromolecules.

-The event was FREE.
-Attendees were required to pay for housing, food, and transportation expenses incurred during program participation.
+The event is FREE.
+Attendees are required to pay for housing, food, and transportation expenses incurred during program participation.

 - Describe the field of Artificial Intelligence (AI) and explore the role of AI to promote health, and to prevent illness.

 - Discuss strategies to build partnerships and collaborations among clinicians and scientists.